ptomato/talks/guadec2022/README.md

 ### This is a great place to contribute even if you're just beginning with GJS!

 <!--
     First-time app and extension writers often copy code in order to get started quickly, and this is a perfectly normal thing to do!
+Everybody does it.
 That's part of what free software is all about: the freedom to study software.
-So we should have good code and good practices available for people to learn from.
+So we should have good code that uses good practices, readily available for people to learn from.

     If you've started using GJS and you find something that is confusing, or a bad example, come talk to us in our Matrix channel.
 The thing you're asking about may or may not be a mistake or a bug, or it may be outdated, but usually there's at least a good answer to the question "where would have been a good place for you to find this information?" that will move things forward for the next person to have the same question.
 Then if you make a merge request out of the information that would've helped you, that's incredibly helpful for the maintainers and everyone else too.

     Compared to a few years ago the situation has really improved.
 The "Extensions Rebooted" initiative has really breathed new life into the GJS community and we all owe them a big debt of thanks.
-We actually have several resources now, where we used to have none.
+We actually have several resources now, where we used to have basically none.
 I'll talk about them in the next slide.
 -->

 ---